pawanpatnaikuni/ResumePro/README.md

 ## 🛠 Tech Stack

 - Frontend: React (Vite)
-- Styling: Tailwind CSS
+- Styling: Custom CSS
-- Backend: (add when ready)
+- Backend: (to be added when ready)

 ## 🌐 Live Demo
 not yet hosted.
 WIP